Therapy for New Moms

 That is a lot.

-I can help you find steadiness in this new season.
+I can help you find your footing again.

-Some of the moms I work with are also navigating especially complex beginnings — like having a baby in the NICU, returning to high-demand careers in healthcare or education, or parenting while married to a police officer.
-If that’s part of your story, you deserve support too.
+Some of the moms I work with are also navigating especially complex beginnings; a baby in the NICU, , a return to high-demand work in healthcare or education, or parenting while their partner works in law enforcement.
+If that’s part of your story, there's a place for that here too.

 I can help you:

-• build confidence in your role as a mom
+• build confidence in your role as a mom, even on the hard days